NatTuck/hw-quest/content/cs/offline-lab/_index.md

 Programming, Data Structures, System Programming in C) in an offline environment would allow the students to learn the material better and be better prepared to use the Web to enhance their personal skills.
-This will be especially valuable for them in later courses, where trying to find solutions rather than personally solving problems is much less feasible.
+These skills will be especially valuable for them in later courses, where trying to find solutions rather than personally solving problems is much less feasible.

 This offline lab should run modern desktop Linux.
 Setting up an offline environment will be easier on Linux.
 We don't currently have a